Logius-standaarden/OAuth-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 5 Inclusion of detailed request / response structure

-Some steps in the flow of the international iGov profile have not been included or have been included incomplete.
-This profile has included some messages or parameters explicitly, although they are specified in the underlying standards.
-These have been included for reasons of completeness.
+Some steps in the flow of the international iGov profile have not been described or have been incompletely described.
+This profile (iGov-NL) has described some messages or parameters explicitly, although they are specified in the underlying standards.
+These have been described for reasons of completeness.

 ## 6 OAuth2 Server Metadata prevails over OpenID Connect Discovery